 Figure 14 and Figure 15 show the results for the final measurement of mangrove and seagrass cover classification.
 The overview maps are provided as high-resolution pdfs that may be printed in A0 and displayed at an enlarged scale on a desktop computer.
-Such maps were provided for the baseline and are presented in this report for comparison purposes.
+Comparable thematic maps reflecting the status of mangrove and seagrass cover in 2015 were provided during the baseline study (see report Ballhorn et al. 2016).

 The highest image resolution of the data we analyze in this study is the RapidEye imagery.
 The spatial resolution of RapidEye imagery is 6.5 m, resampled to 5 m (resampled by the data provider).
 Being the dataset with the highest resolution, it defines the MMU (minimum mapping unit).
 It is the specific size of the smallest feature that is being reliably mapped in a study.
-The MMU can be defined by 3x3 pixels, which means would mean (6.5mx3) x (6.5mx3) = $380,25m^2$ .
-This only allows to generate an accuracy in this scale, meaning that any results in hectares may only be given with an accuracy of the first decimal after the dot (corresponding 1.000m).
+The MMU can be defined by 3x3 pixels, which means would mean $(6.5mx3) \times (6.5mx3) = 380,25m^2$ .
+This only allows to generate an accuracy in this scale, meaning that any results in hectares may only be given with an accuracy of the first decimal after the dot (corresponding $1.000m^2$ ).

-Baseline classification (2015)
+Baseline Classification (2015)